July 15, 2025

 3D Labels

-In addition to selecting the font, size, and color for label features, text labels can be displayed in 3D in one of two ways: as flattened text, superimposed on the vector features they label, or as billboard features, which stand up and dynamically rotate to be easily read by the viewer.
-In this example, the billboard-style is chosen to label the parks of New York City before creating a fly-through.
+Customization for label features includes selecting the font, size, and color.
+Furthermore, text labels can be displayed either as flattened text—superimposed directly on the vector features—or as billboard features that stand upright and dynamically rotate for easy readability.
+In this example, the billboard style is chosen to label the parks of New York City before creating a fly-through.

 A demonstration of how the new labels are easy to see in the new version of Global Mapper.

-Billboard-style labels help enhance the information communicated in the 3D Viewer.
+Billboard-style labels enhance the context and clarity of data within the 3D viewer.

 Creating a Fly-Through Path

-In the 3D Viewer, Walk-Mode and Fly-Mode provide two alternatives for navigating through the 3D environment from a first-person perspective, using keyboard and mouse controls to move through the data, much like video game navigation.
-When working in walk- or fly-mode click the record button in the 3D Viewer to record the path of navigation as a line.
-The action of moving within the 3D Viewer will be recorded as a 3D line, along with the needed camera parameters to recreate the flight path.
-This saved fly-through line can then be used to replay and export the flight recording.
+In the 3D Viewer, Walk-Mode and Fly-Mode provide two options for navigating through the 3D environment.
+Much like video game navigation, simply use keyboard and mouse controls to move through the data.
+When working in walk- or fly-mode, click the red Record button in the Viewer to record the path of navigation.
+Movements within the 3D Viewer will be recorded as a 3D vector, along with the specific camera parameters.
+This saved walk-/fly-through line can then be used to replay and export the recording.

-To design a fly-through without using the live navigation tools in the 3D Viewer, the required parameters for a flight can be generated from a simple line feature.
-This could be a line digitized in Global Mapper or one imported from an external file.
-For this example, the line used is one copied from a layer of New York City streets.
-The connected line representing Broadway will be used as the horizontal starting point for the fly-through path.
+In addition to creating a path with live navigation tools, a flight can be generated from a simple line feature.
+The vector could be digitized (created) in the Global Mapper workspace or imported from an external file.
+For this example, the line representing Broadway was copied from a vector layer of New York City streets.
+This path will be used as the horizontal starting point for the fly-through path.

-From the Analysis toolbar, the button to Generate Fly-Through data is selected and general parameters can be entered to give the flight direction, speed, and elevation.
-Options in the Fly-Through Path Properties dialog include view direction, elevation, and flight duration.
-Entering values for these overall parameters and clicking to Generate Fly-Through Data will create a line with the needed parameters that can be used to play and record the flight.
+From the main Global Mapper window, the line is selected with the Digitizer.
+Once Generate Fly-Through is clicked in the analysis toolbar, general flight parameters can be entered.
+Options in the Fly-Through Path Properties dialog include view direction, elevation, speed and flight duration.
+After values are entered for these overall parameters, click Generate Fly-Through Data, then OK to update the selected line with the needed parameters to play and record the flight.

 How to use a line feature to create a fly through path.